Serial Data Transfer (Link Cable)

 The master Game Boy will load up a data byte in SB and then set SC to $81 (Transfer requested, use internal clock).
 It will be notified that the transfer is complete in two ways: SC’s Bit 7 will be cleared (that is, SC will be set up $01), and also a Serial interrupt will be requested.

-The other Game Boy will load up a data byte and can optionally set SC’s Bit 7 (that is, SC=$80).
-Regardless of whether or not it has done this, if and when the master wants to conduct a transfer, it will happen (pulling whatever happens to be in SB at that time).
-The externally clocked Game Boy will have a serial interrupt requested at the end of the transfer, and if it bothered to set SC’s Bit 7, it will be cleared.
+The other Game Boy will load up a data byte and has to set SC’s Bit 7 (that is, SC=$80) to enable the serial port.
+The externally clocked Game Boy will have a serial interrupt requested at the end of the transfer, and SC’s Bit 7 will be cleared.

 Internal Clock